 Despite the mounting fatalities, many Bay Area cities have been slow to embrace protected bicycle lanes, lower speed limits, and other innovations which could protect riders.
 Essentially, fast-moving motorists do not want to share the road with slower-moving bicyclists.
 This phenomenon is commonly known as bikelash.

-As long as bicycle fatalities remain high, a Campbell personal injury attorney will fight for victims and obtain the compensation they deserve.
+As long as bicycle fatalities remain high, a San Jose personal injury attorney will fight for victims and obtain the compensation they deserve.
 This compensation usually includes money for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.

 Common Bicyclist Injuries

 Multiple restraint layers and steel cages protect vehicle occupants in collisions.
 But bicyclists have none of these protections.
 As a result, they often sustain serious injuries such as:

 - Head Injuries: Frequently, the motion in a crash causes a head injury, as opposed to the impact itself.
 When riders fall and land hard, their brains violently slam against the insides of their skulls.
 These head injuries are very difficult to diagnose and treat, largely because of the lack of visible symptoms.
 These wounds kill tens of thousands of Americans every year.

 - Broken Bones: These injuries, like head injuries, are normally permanent.
 Bicycle crashes damage bones so badly that surgery and physical therapy can only do so much.
 Most of these victims must deal with permanent loss of use, such as chronic shoulder stiffness or an inability to fully flex a knee.